rojesh12/accident-alert/README.md

-# accident-alert
+# Accident  Alert
-A basic source of the whole program
+A basic source of the whole program used in IoT.

+Date: Jan 24, 2020